Skip to main content

 Federal court compliance is governed by three layers of authority, each of which can impose different requirements:

-2. Local Rules — District-wide.
-EDNY has 23 local rules covering formatting (font, margins, spacing), word limits (8,750 words for briefs), timing, and required documents.
-Every EDNY judge shares these.
+2. Local Rules: District-wide.
+Formatting (font, margins, spacing), word limits, timing, and required documents.
+Every judge in the district shares these.

-3. Standing Orders — Judge-specific.
-Each judge publishes a PDF (sometimes called “Individual Practices” or “Individual Rules”) with their personal requirements.
+3. Standing Orders: Judge-specific.
+Each judge publishes a PDF with their personal requirements.
 This is where page limits, courtesy copy policies, pre-motion conference rules, and filing gates live.
 This is where the divergence happens.

 The API checks all three layers simultaneously and tells you exactly which rule, from which layer, applies to your specific filing.